CV

 INVITED TALKS & CONFERENCE PRESENTATIONS

 - “The Way to Truth: Kierkegaardian Leap and Chan Buddhist Sudden Enlightenment.”
 SKC Annual Conference 2025.
 The Søren Kierkegaard Research Centre, Copenhagen University.
 Copenhagen, Denmark.
-August 2025 (upcoming).
+August 2025.

 - “Sola Scriptura and Dharma as Nonduality.”
 International Symposium on Apologetics in Contemporary Chinese Churches.
 The Associated Canadian Theological Schools, Trinity Western University, Vancouver, Canada, October 2023.